ISAITB/docs-services/source/common/index.rst

 =======================

 The available test service types (validation, messaging and processing) differ significantly on their purpose and use.
-Nonetheless they share certain common concepts that make their use by the test bed consistent.
+Nonetheless they share certain common concepts that make their use by the Test Bed consistent.
 The following points summarise the high-level concepts that are common across service types:

-* All services are **triggered by test bed calls** that are captured with appropriate GITB TDL steps.
+* All services are **triggered by Test Bed calls** that are captured with appropriate GITB TDL steps.
 * A service is identified by setting in the test case its **WSDL URL in a handler attribute**.
 * All services are capable of receiving **input** in the form of parameters and configuration and returning arbitrary **output**.
 * All service APIs foresee a ``getModuleDefinition`` operation that is used to **document the services' use**, notably how to call them and what they return.
-* All services can be called **through the test bed** or **directly via a SOAP web service client**.
+* All services can be called **through the Test Bed** or **directly via a SOAP web service client**.
 * Services are **web applications** that can be as simple or as complicated as needed.
 * **Template services** exist per case to facilitate service development (see :ref:`templates`).